qmhc/vite-plugin-dts/README.md

   /**
    * Set which paths should exclude when transform aliases *
-   * If it's regexp, it will test the original import path directly *
+   * If a regular expression, it will test the original import path directly *
    * @default []
    */
   aliasesExclude?: (string | RegExp)[]

   /**
-   * Whether transform file name '.vue.d.ts' to '.d.ts'
+   * Whether tp transform file name '.vue.d.ts' to '.d.ts'
    *
    * @default false
    */
   cleanVueFileName?: boolean

   /**
-   * Whether transform dynamic import to static
+   * Whether to transform dynamic imports to static
    *
    * Force true when `rollupTypes` is effective
    *